somedev/KiwiSample/README.md

 KiwiSample
 ==========

-Sample of using Kiwi testing framework
+Sample of using Kiwi testing framework with custom Stack implementation